-In consultation with the parents/carers and the pupil, the teacher (and the SENDCo if necessary) will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.
+In consultation with the parents/carers and the pupil, the teacher and the SENDCo will decide which adjustments, interventions and support will be put into place, the expected outcomes, and a clear date for review.

-All staff who work with the pupil will be made aware of the pupil's barriers to learning, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
+All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.

-Parents/carers will be informed of planned support and interventions and may be asked to support to progress at home.
+Parents/carers will be fully aware of the planned support and interventions, and may be asked to reinforce or contribute to progress at home.